damiso15/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 * 8-uppercase.py - Write a function that prints a string in uppercase followed by a new line.
 * 9-print_last_digit.py - Write a function that prints the last digit of a number
 * 10-add.py - Write a function that adds two integers and returns the result.
+* 11-pow.py - Write a function that computes `a` to the power of `b` and return the value.

 ## 0-positive_or_negative.py ##